haaihond/Nuvio-Wiki-Website/docs/faq.md

 It is required that your metadata addons be first in the list of your addons.
 You can move them to the top spot within a Nuvio app under addons.

 ### Why can't I install plugins?
 If you installed Nuvio from an app store, the plugin feature is not included.
-You must use a sideload method to use Nvio's plugin feature.
+You must use a sideload method to use Nuvio's plugin feature.